canzalo/Issue-Tracking/README.md

 </code>

 -To make use of this file you will need to install an extension.
--If you are using Webstorm use JS GraphQL
+- If you are using Webstorm use JS GraphQL
--For Visual Studio code use GraphQL
+<br>-For Visual Studio code use GraphQL
-After installation you will be prompt to download the Schema defined in the . graphqlconfig
+<br>After installation you will be prompt to download the Schema defined in the . graphqlconfig
-- Important Note: you will need your API token to access the Schema which means you should not commit .graphqlconfig to VCS as well.
+<br>- Important Note: you will need your API token to access the Schema which means you should not commit .graphqlconfig to VCS as well.

 <h4> STEP 5:Create a search bar </h4>